ryantusi/Word-Frequency-Analyzer-and-Visualization/README.md

 3. **Usage**:
    - Enter text in the provided field on the homepage.
    - Click the "Analyze" button to process the text and view word frequencies.
+   - Click "Download" to download the PNG file of your word analysis

 ### Screenshots
 ![screenshot1](static/barchart.png)